alexgoller/illumio-pretty-cool-events/README.md

 Configuration is done via a YAML config file, find a sample file in the config.yaml.sample in the base directory.

+## Config file sections

+### config

+Global configuration

+List of keys:

+* pce - the pce fqdn
+* pce_api_user - the pce api key user (api_xyz1234...)
+* pce_api_secret - the pce api key secret
+* pce_org - the pce org
+* pce_poll_interval - the number of seconds between checking for events
+* httpd - run the builtin flask httpd (default: no, don't use in production)
+* httpd_listener_address - IP which httpd listens on
+* httpd_listener_port - Port for httpd listener
+* default_template - the default template to use in output plugins

+#### plugin_config

+Inside config you can configure each of the plugins

+### watchers

+Section to specify watchers.
+Watchers are event types pretty-cool-events should listen to.

 # Available plugins (Work in progress)

 * PCEStdout  - directly output events to stdout